Close faster with complete and accurate results.

 BlackLine and our ecosystem of software and cloud partners work together to transform our joint customers’ finance and accounting processes.
 Together, we provide innovative solutions that help F&A teams achieve shorter close cycles and better controls, enabling them to drive better decision-making across the company.

 BlackLine partners with top global Business Process Outsourcers and equips them with solutions to better serve their clients and achieve market-leading automation, efficiencies, and risk control.
 By outsourcing, businesses can achieve stronger compliance, gain a deeper level of industry knowledge, and grow without unnecessary costs.

 The chart of accounts (CoA) lists all the accounts for a business and arranges them according to five basic categories of organization, typically:

 Income or revenue

-The audience might include investors, shareholders, auditors, management, and accountants.
+The audience interested in the chart of accounts might include investors, shareholders, auditors, management, and accountants.

 Within the five broad categories, the chart of accounts contains separate sets of accounts for the purposes of recording and organizing specific transactions.